‘This agreement is highly beneficial’: Trade minister wants CUSMA renewed as Trump revives 51st state threat

 Trump, meanwhile, revived his threats of making Canada the 51st state on Tuesday, sharing a news headline by Bloomberg that Canada has dipped into a technical recession, and adding: “51st state!”

-Speaking to reporters ahead of a cabinet meeting on Parliament Hill Tuesday, Prime Minister Mark Carney said there’s a “series of … technical issues” the U.S. has with Mexico, which explains their more extensive bilateral discussions ahead of the July 1 deadline.
+Speaking to reporters ahead of a cabinet meeting on Parliament Hill Tuesday, Prime Minister Mark Carney tried to downplay the idea that Mexico is further ahead in talks, saying there’s a “series of … technical issues” the U.S. has with Mexico, which explains their more extensive bilateral discussions ahead of the July 1 deadline.

 “But for us, there’s the more fundamental structural issues, as people know, which relate to the so-called strategic sectors, that’s the American term, the 232 tariffs that are on automobiles, on steel, aluminum, forest products, particularly,” Carney also said.